R0guelands/CC-Tweaked-mining-program/README.md

 # CC-Tweaked-mining-program
 This is a CC Tweaked mining turtle program to excavate the classic mining tunnels and deposit resources back at the base.

+if you need, here is the full documentation for CC Tweaked: https://tweaked.cc/

 # How to use it

 Before we begin, start by following this guide on how to build a [gps system](https://tweaked.cc/guide/gps_setup.html)